betesh/mblox/README.md

       # If config.log_at == :debug and your logger's log level is :info, logging will be suppressed because it is below the log level of the logger.
       config.logger = Logger.new(STDOUT)
       config.log_at :info

+      # What to do if messages are longer than 160 characters.
+Default is :raise_error
+      config.on_message_too_long = :truncate
     end

 Once your application is configured, send messages: